 12:30am on Saturday and Sunday mornings respectively.

 ANIMALS

-Animals are not permitted in Graduate House except for fish, which must be maintained in a safe and hygienic manner.
-Owning a fish and its responsibilities should be discussed in your suitemate Agreement.
+Animals are not permitted in Graduate House except for fish and approved service animals.
+Fish must be maintained in a safe and hygienic manner and its responsibilities should be discussed in your Suitemate Agreement.